nouritaqa/dsnd-disater-response/README.md

 3. Go to http://0.0.0.0:3001/

 ## 2. Project Objectives <a name='objectives'></a>
-The project main objective is to build the machine learning model to classify disaster message data from [Figture Eight](https://appen.com), and deploy the web app, where an potential emergency worker can input a new message and get relevant classification results in several categories as well as see the data visualization of original dataset.
+The project main objective is to build the machine learning model to classify disaster message data from [Figture Eight](https://appen.com), and deploy the web app, where an potential aid worker can input a new message and get relevant classification results in several categories as well as see the data visualization of original dataset.

+The application will help aid workers to systematically identify emergent needs and their types in an event of disaster without manually going through messages and news.
+This will unburden these workers of inefficient needs identification process and support them in focusing their efforts in delivering the needed support.

 The project consists of the following components:
 1. ETL Pipeline - Load and clean data, and the store the data in a SQLite database.